jlab-hep/localdb-docs/docs/database_demonstration_download_itkpd.md

 # Module Download from ITkPD

 ### Create ssh tunnel
-To see LocalDB viewer on your browser, Do the bellow comand on your command prompt.<br>
+To see LocalDB viewer on your browser, do the bellow comand on your command prompt.<br>
 **Change the server name according to the given name** (e.g.:root@localdbserver1)<br> Password is the DB server account's password.(Default is "password".)